camilagazolla/TBF/read.md

 >###   Q6
->**Many of the ongoing projects in our lab focus on the study of the human microbiome.
-In the field of microbiome what is meant by alpha diversity?**
 <br>

 A “diversity index” is a mathematical measure of the diversity of species in a community.
 The  “alpha diversity” represents the diversity applicable to a single sample, comprising “richness” and “evenness ”.